ProductiveRage/Bridge.Immutable/README.md

 	uint Count { get; }
 	T this[uint index] { get; }
 	Set<T> SetValue(uint index, T value)
+	Set<T> Insert(T item); // Inserts at the start of the set

-It implements **IEnumerable&lt;T&gt;**, so that it will play nicely with other code.
+It implements **IEnumerable&lt;T&gt;** so that it will play nicely with other code.

 And there's another static helper function "Of" -

 	var items = Set.Of("One", "Two", "Three");